Channel catfish: Sound production

-All species of catfishes can generate sound through stridulation, and many produce sounds through drumming.
+All species of catfishes can generate sound through stridulation, and many can produce sounds through drumming.
 Stridulation consists of the clicking or grinding of bony parts on the fish's pectoral fins and pectoral girdle, and drumming consists of the contraction of specialized sonic muscles with subsequent reverberation through the swim bladder.
-Variability in the sound signals created by the channel catfish depends on the mechanism by which the sound is produced, the function of the resultant sound, and physical factors such as sex, age, and temperature.
+Variability in the sound signals created by the channel catfish depends on the mechanism by which the sound is produced, the function of the resultant sound and physical factors such as sex, age, and temperature.
 This variation may result in increased complexity of the outgoing signal and may allow for increased usefulness of the signal in interspecies communication.
-In the channel catfish, sounds are produced only by pectoral stridulation, as this species does not express sonic muscles.
-However, the swim bladder may still be used to help with audition.
+In the channel catfish, sounds are produced only by pectoral stridulation, as this species does not express sonic muscles, which are used to produce sound via direct attachments to the swim bladder or to bony plates attached to the swim bladder in certain catfish species.

-Due to the high density of water, sound travels 4.8 times faster and over longer distances under water than in air.
-Consequently, sound production via stridulation is an excellent means of underwater communication for channel catfish.
-The pectoral spine of the channel catfish is an enlarged fin ray with a slightly modified base that forms a complex articulation with several bones of the pectoral girdle.
-Unlike the other pectoral fin rays, the individual fin segments of the spine are hypertrophied and fused, except for at the distal tip.
-The surface of the spine is often ornamented with a serrated edge and venomous tissues, designed to deter predators.
-Sounds produced during fin abduction result from the movement of the base of the pectoral spine across the pectoral girdle channel.
-Each sweep of sound consists of a number of discrete pulses created by the ridges lining the base of the pectoral spine as they pass over the rough surface of the girdle's channel.
-The stridulation sounds are extremely variable due to the range and flexibility of motion in fin use.
-Different sounds may be used for different functions in communication, such as in behavior towards predators and in asserting dominance.
+Because of the peculiar anatomy of its pectoral spine, the channel catfish relies on stridulation for successful underwater communication.
+This spine, an expanded fin ray with modified articulation at its base, is decorated with serrations and poisonous tissues to dissuade predators.
+When a fish abducts its pectoral fin, the spine moves over the pectoral girdle channel, producing noises.
+These noises are distinguished by distinct pulses produced when the ridges on the spine's base interact with the rough surface of the girdle's channel.
+The wide range and flexibility of motion when using fins is responsible for the variety of these stridulation noises.
+Different noises serve a variety of communicative purposes, including indicating behavior to predators and expressing dominance.

 In many channel catfish, individuals favor one fin or another for stridulatory sound production (in the same way as humans are right-handed or left-handed).
 The first ray of the channel catfish pectoral fin is a bilaterally symmetrical spinous structure that is minimally important for movement; however, it can be locked as a defensive adaptation or used as a means for sound production.
 According to one scholar, most fish tend to produce sound with their right fin, although sound production with the left fin has also been observed.